ferreum/distanceutils/README.rst

 filter: ``vis``
 '''''''''''''''

-Visualize colliders by adding simples in their position.
+Visualize various things by adding simples in their position.

 Example::